pingswept/me30-website/content/logistics/projects.md

 Projects 5 and 6 are, in a sense, one mega-project.
 In the first part, P5, you and your team build a robot.
 In the second part, P6, you and your team modify the robot to deliver a payload under specific diabolical constraints.

 ## Requirements for project 5
-### Build an intrepid robot that can lift a hefty payload
+### Build an intrepid robot that can carry a hefty payload

 **Due date: Tuesday, December 2, 11:59 PM**